Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 50-point total in eight of 11 games this season.
+- Utah State and its opponents have gone over the current 49.5-point total in eight of 11 games (72.7%) this season.

-- New Mexico has combined with its opponents to score more than 50 points in one game this season.
+- New Mexico's games have gone over 49.5 points in only one opportunity this season.

-- The two teams combine to score 44.3 points per game, 5.7 less than the over/under in this contest.
+- The combined points per game average of the two teams, 44.3, is 5.2 points fewer than Friday's over/under.

-- The 55.6 points per game these two squads have allowed their opponents to score this season are 5.6 more than the 50 total in this contest.
+- These two squads surrender a combined 55.6 points per game, 6.1 more than this contest's over/under.

 Utah State Stats and Trends

-- In Utah State's 11 games this season, it has seven wins against the spread.
+- Utah State has seven wins against the spread in 11 games this year.

-- The Aggies covered the spread in their only game when favored by 15.5 points or more.
+- This season, the Aggies won ATS in their only game as a favorite of 16 points or more.

-- Utah State has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).
+- Utah State's games this year have gone over the total in five out of 11 opportunities (45.5%).

 - Utah State is 5-1 against the spread and 6-0 overall in games when it records more than 27.8 points.

-- In games that Utah State picks up more than 356.1 yards, the team is 6-3 against the spread and 7-2 overall.
+- When Utah State amasses more than 356.1 yards, the team is 6-3 against the spread and 7-2 overall.

 - The Aggies have turned the ball over 18 times this season, five more turnovers than the Lobos have forced (13).